-The Company accounts for its business combinations using the acquisition method of accounting which requires that the assets acquired and liabilities assumed of acquired businesses be recorded at their respective fair values at the date of acquisition.
+The Company accounts for its business combinations using the acquisition method of accounting which requires that the assets acquired and liabilities assumed of acquisition.
 The purchase price, which includes the fair value of consideration transferred, is attributed to the fair value of the assets acquired and liabilities assumed.
 The purchase price may also include contingent consideration.
 The Company assesses whether such contingent consideration is subject to liability classification and fair value measurement or meets the definition of a derivative.
 Contingent consideration liabilities are recognized at their estimated fair value on the acquisition date.
 Contingent consideration arrangements that are determined to be compensatory in nature are recognized as post combination expense in our consolidated statements of operations ratably over the implied service period beginning in the period it becomes probable such amounts will become payable.
-The excess of the purchase price of the acquisition over the fair value of the identifiable net assets of the acquire is recorded as goodwill.
+The excess of the purchase price of the acquisition over the fair value of the identifiable net assets of the acquiree is recorded as goodwill.
 The fair value of assets acquired and liabilities assumed in certain cases may be subject to revision based on the final determination of fair value during a period of time not to exceed twelve months from the acquisition date.
 The results of acquired businesses are included in the Company's consolidated financial statements from the date of acquisition.
 Transaction costs directly attributable to acquired businesses are expensed as incurred.